Gricha/website/website/posts/the-highest-quality-codebase.md

 done
 ```

 ...and havoc it wrecked.
 Over 200 times of unmitigated madness.
-I have tweaked the prompt here and there when I've been seeing it overindexing in single thing, but with enough iterations it was touching everything.. from full code coverage and more tests than functional code, to rust-style Result types (in Typescript), to.. estimating entropy of hashing function (???).
+I have tweaked the prompt here and there when I've been seeing it overindexing on a single thing, but with enough iterations it started covering a lot of ground.. from full code coverage and more tests than functional code, to rust-style Result types, to.. estimating entropy of hashing function (???).

 This was running for around 36 hours and took me some time to grok through, but let's see what it did.
 The entire [repo is here btw](https://github.com/Gricha/macro-photo/tree/highest-quality).
 The branch you're looking for is `highest-quality`.